yebgi83/Unity3D-SpritesClippingShader/README.md

 Unity3D-SpritesClippingShader
 =============================

-Unity-3D shader for sprite to clip with rectangle in world space.
+Unity-3D shader for sprite to clip within rectangle in world space.